nextcloud/documentation/user_manual/files/federated_cloud_sharing.rst

 Using Federation Shares
 =======================

-Federation Sharing allows you to mount file shares from remote ownCloud servers, in effect creating your own cloud of ownClouds.
-You can create direct share links with users on other ownCloud servers.
+Federation Sharing allows you to mount file shares from remote Nextcloud servers, in effect creating your own cloud of Nextclouds.
+You can create direct share links with users on other Nextcloud servers.

 Creating a New Federation Share
 -------------------------------

-Federation sharing is enabled on new or upgraded ownCloud installations by default.
-Follow these steps to create a new share with other ownCloud 9 servers:
+Federation sharing is enabled on new or upgraded Nextcloud installations by default.
+Follow these steps to create a new share with other Nextcloud or ownCloud 9 servers:

 1. Go to your ``Files`` page and click the Share icon on the file or directory you want to share.
 In the sidebar enter the username and URL of the remote user in this form: ``<username>@<oc-server-url>``.
-In this example, that is ``layla@remote-server/owncloud``.
+In this example, that is ``layla@remote-server/nextcloud``.
 The form automatically echoes the address that you type and labels it as "remote".
 Click on the label.

 .. figure:: ../images/direct-share-1.png

-2. When your local ownCloud server makes a successful connection with the remote ownCloud server you'll see a confirmation.
+2. When your local Nextcloud server makes a successful connection with the remote Nextcloud server you'll see a confirmation.
 Your only share option is **Can edit**.

 Click the Share button anytime to see who you have shared your file with.
 Remove